MiketheChap/worldwidestew/content/blog/2025-01-20-you-are-beautiful.md

 tags: ["beauty", "self-compassion"]
 categories: ["strength","inspiration"]
 ---
 I was passing through the living room.
 An advertisement was on the television.
 I feel a special contempt for these kinds of ads.
-A woman had used some kind of special *formula."
-After she used the *preparation*, she said, I *was* beautiful."
+A woman had used some kind of special *formula.*" As a result os using the *preparation* she said, I *was* beautiful."

 No, dear lady.
 To the extent you're beautiful, it comes from the inside.